bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Searchfox</h2></summary>

    When implementing a feature, Searchfox is a powerful tool.
 Searchfox provides an indexed view of the source code, allowing developers to efficiently search for specific files, functions, or keywords.
-For instance, you can trace the implementation of existing JavaScript features, see how certain functions interact with SpiderMonkey’s internal data structures, or find how built-in JavaScript objects like Map are handled.
+For instance, you can trace the implementation of existing JavaScript™ features, see how certain functions interact with SpiderMonkey’s internal data structures, or find how built-in JavaScript™ objects like Map are handled.
 SearchFox helps you navigate a seemingly endless and confusing codebase.

    When Implementing the `emplace` proposal, you will find that looking at existing implementations of similar functionality is often a good starting point.
 Combine the Ecma-262 Specification with Searchfox and look at existing code.